-How many times can I change my/my child's primary care provider?
+How many times can I change my primary care provider?

-There is no limit on how many times you can change your or your child's primary care provider.
-You can change primary care providers by calling us toll-free at 800-600-4441 (TTY 711) or writing to us at one of our offices near you.
-Office locations are listed in the front of this handbook.
+There is no limit on how many times you can change your primary care provider.
+You can change primary care providers by calling us toll-free at 800-600-4441 or writing to Amerigroup at the office nearest you listed in the front of this handbook.
 Please address your written request to the member advocate.
-You can also make the change online when you set up a secure account.